Iced-Coded/PushToAlert/README.md

 ## Disclaimer

-e-Ukraine font is made by Diia, I don't own this font and all rights are going to Ministry of Digital Transformation of Ukraine.
+e-Ukraine font is made by Diia (App by Ministry of Digital Transformation of Ukraine), I don't own this font and all rights are going to Ministry of Digital Transformation of Ukraine.